 Another level of involvement is design.
 Moodle has a wide range of themes, some of which allow a wide range of customization.
 Someone with design abilities could create a professional appearance for the school.

 However, whatever your level of interest and ability, don’t hesitate to get in touch to see how you can help.

 Some additional references:

 - 2 Moodle demos, Mt.
 Orange School and the Sandbox.
 You can’t “break” either since they are reset every hour.

 - The Value of Coffee: this is a free course from The Open University.
 It takes maybe 2 hours to complete, and shows how Moodle is used in a real course (all video based).
 Sort of an interesting subject too.

-- We have created a Trello board for management of the project.
+- Communications and planning will be handled through Trello and Slack.
 Invitations will be sent to those who are interested in participation.